makerdao/mips/MIP10/mip10.md

 6. If the Executive Vote passes, the Oracle Team updates [MIP10c17](MIP10c17-Subproposal-Template.md) to include the new Feed.

 7. The Oracle Team(s) update [MIP10c5](MIP10c5-Subproposal-Template.md) and [MIP10c8](MIP10c8-Subproposal-Template.md) to modify the total number of Feeds for each Oracle and Data Model respectively.

-This template is considered ratified once this MIP moves to Accepted status.

 --